thomas-melville/playbooks/README.md

     so that the latest version of ansible is installed on the machine
 2. ssh-keys-setup.yml
     the keys need to be generated first and uploaded to github manually before anything can be cloned.
-3. dev-setup-playbook.yml
+3. sw-installation.yml
-    This is the meat of this repo, it installs everything I need for development
+    this playbook installs all the software I use
+4. sw-configuration.yml
+    this playbook configures a lot of the installed software